operator-playground-io/RabbitMQ/tutorials/verify-rabbitmq-chart-installation.md

     echo "URL : http://127.0.0.1:15672/"
     kubectl port-forward --namespace rabbitmq svc/rabbitmq 15672:15672

 ```

-Once the helm chart installation done you need to verify all the pods and services are up and running.
+Once the helm chart installation done you need to verify all the pods and services are up and running

 Execute below command to check status of pods and services: